google/starlark-go/doc/spec.md

 <b>Keyword-variadic functions:</b> Some functions allow callers to
 provide an arbitrary sequence of `name=value` keyword arguments.
-A function definition may include a final _keyworded arguments_ or _kwargs_ parameter, indicated by a double-star preceding the parameter
+A function definition may include a final _keyword arguments_ or _kwargs_ parameter, indicated by a double-star preceding the parameter
 name: `**kwargs`.
 Any surplus named arguments that do not correspond to named parameters